TDG-Platform/gbdx-auth/README.md

 ### ini File

 Various credentials are needed to actually hit the GBDX API.
 These are found in a ini file that you pass into `get_session`.
-By default, it will look for ~/.gbdx-config if you don't specify an explicit file to use.
+By default, it will first look for environment variables (GBDX_USERNAME, GBDX_PASSWORD, GBDX_CLIENT_ID, and GBDX_CLIENT_SECRET) and then look for ~/.gbdx-config if you don't specify an explicit file to use.
 The format should look like:

 ```
 [gbdx]